The initial list of speakers confirmed for MySQL 2011 is below. This is a partial list, and new speakers are still being confirmed.

 Ori Herrnstadt is Co-Founder and CTO at Akiban Technologies, Inc. He has been involved in developing large operational database systems since his days in the Israeli Army.
 After seeing the common problems between large-scale operational systems in the army, enterprise ERP and CRM systems and modern web applications, he started work on his Orthogonal Architecture in 2005.
 In 2009 he co-founded Akiban Technologies to accelerate the development of the technology.

-Robert Hodges is CTO of Continent, Inc., a leading provider of clustering solutions for open source databases.
+Robert Hodges is CEO of Continent, Inc., a leading provider of clustering solutions for open source databases.
 He has over 25 years of experience in database and application development.
 Robert has worked on cutting edge software for DBMS vendors, including reliable messaging, development tools, and object-relational databases.
 He has also built and operated enterprise web applications that support thousands of users.

 PHP contributer since 1999